 Solar power system components

-What does a typical home solar system consist of?
+What does a typical home solar power system consist of?

 A cable is run down from the array to the inverter, a device designed to efficiently convert the widely fluctuating power from the solar array into a predictable and usable energy feed.
 A second cable connects the inverter to your house’s switchboard, which is in turn connected to the main power grid, creating a continuous and dynamic system for the contribution of solar energy to your house.
 The inverter also acts as a simple data logger; an information screen on the inverter will display total energy production, daily energy production, and instantaneous power.
 These figures will fluctuate depending on the time of year, the cloud cover, and temperature, and will allow you to keep a record of your system’s performance.